 We do school four days a week.
-The BookShark curriculum we use is a four day schedule as well which was really fitting as we have done four days in the past and found it works best for us.
+There are a number of secular curricula that use a four-day schedule as well which was really fitting as we have done four days in the past and found it works best for us.

 Science and History

-We are rotating back and forth on science and history because that is just works best for us.
-One day a week for history – we might increase it later in the year; two days a week for science because we love hands on science and science experiments.
+We are rotating back and forth on science and history because that just works best for us.
+One day a week for history – we might increase it later in the year; two days a week for science because we love hands-on science and science experiments.